-A Pre-college program for qualified high school students.
+A Pre-college summer camp for qualified high school teens.
 Two week or six week course intensives and research opportunities, the end of June through early August.
 Read More!

-UMass Amherst Summer College Residential Programs for high school students offer two- or six-week residential academic programs from many majors across the nine schools and colleges that make up UMass Amherst.
+UMass Amherst Summer College Residential Programs for high school teens offer two- or six-week residential academic summer camps from many majors across the nine schools and colleges that make up UMass Amherst.

 Summer College students live in a residence hall on campus and enjoy a wide range of fun activities.
 Summer College staff will be available 24/7 to support Summer College students tackle classes, juggle free time and coursework, negotiate life with a roommate, and practice living on their own.